raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 [^disclaimer]: We're making a number of assumptions here that are fairly obvious.
 For example, we are assuming that the input to `evenToNatural` and `naturalToEven` is a number, and that the number is not one for which the underlying implementation will do something unusual.
 This is why actual math and actual computer science is hard: Making the jump from demonstrating that something is true to **proving** that it is true means embracing rigour and detail, not just focusing on the pleasant "aha!" moments.

-A function `f` is considered _invertible_ if there also exists a function `g` such that `f` and `g` are inversions of each other. `evenToNatural` is an invertible function, because `naturalToEven` is its inversion, and vice-versa.
+A function `f` is considered _invertible_ if there also exists a function `g` such that `f` and `g` are inverses of each other. `evenToNatural` is an invertible function, because `naturalToEven` is its inverse, and vice-versa.

-The following functions are also invertible, even though we do not give their inversions:
+The following functions are also invertible, even though we do not give their inverses:

 ```javascript
 const increment = n => n + 1;